-Mitigation Measures Implementation Agent Implementation Programme Maintenance and Management Parties Maintenance and Management Schedule Provision of two sequential storage tanks to contain surface water with residual fertilisers and pesticides and third holding tank for incidental rainstorm Designer (STRI & Arup) Q2/2019 - Q1/2023 Operator (SMG) Refer to the O & M Manual to be developed in the later stage under ER requirement The runoff from natural turf shall comprise a network of surface channels, underground pipes, interception chamber, interception tanks and holding tank.
-Designer (STRI & Arup) Q2/2019 - Q1/2023 Operator (SMG) Provision of desilting of the stormwater tanks (typically conducted annually before the onset of the wet season).
-Designer (STRI & Arup) Q2/2019 - Q1/2023 Operator (SMG) Construct a suitable, approved and certified chemical store capable of storing all required quantities of chemicals in a safe way.
-Contractor (HH) and Designer (STRI & Arup) Q2/2019 - Q1/2023 Operator (SMG) The store should be constructed to local industry guidelines, in a suitable location, with the relevant local authorities including the fire services approval.
+EM&A Log Mitigation Measures Implementation Agent Implementation Programme Maintenance and Management Parties Maintenance and Management Schedule WQ25 Clean the construction sites on a regular basis.
+Contractor Q2/2019 - Q1/2023 Contractor As required WQ26 Oil interceptor in car parking area shall be designed and constructed according to Practice Note for Authorized Persons, Registered Structural Engineers and Registered Geotechnical Engineers, APP- 46 (PNAP 124) Contractor and Designer Q2/2019 - Q1/2023 Operator Refer to the O & M Manual to be developed in the later stage under ER requirement Others Construct a suitable, approved and certified chemical store capable of storing all required quantities of chemicals in a safe way.
+The store should be constructed to local industry guidelines, in a suitable location, with the relevant local authorities including the fire services approval.
 The store as a minimum should be bunded to allow containment of at least 110% of the overall capacity of the store (or in line with local industry guidelines), should be sufficiently fire-proofed, not be located close to any drainage inlets/outlets.
+Contractor and Designer Q2/2019 - Q1/2023 Operator Refer to the O & M Manual to be developed in the later stage under ER requirement

-Mitigation Measures Implementation Agent Implementation Programme Maintenance and Management Parties Maintenance and Management Schedule A designated wash down area for all turf equipment shall be constructed with a suitable fully enclosed wastewater system.
-Contractor (HH) and Designer (STRI) Q2/2019 - Q1/2023 Operator (SMG) The pad shall be an area of hard standing with bunded edges and shall drain to a single discharge point which shall then connect to the waste to water unit so it can be treated.
+EM&A Log Mitigation Measures Implementation Agent Implementation Programme Maintenance and Management Parties Maintenance and Management Schedule Others A designated wash down area for all turf equipment shall be constructed with a suitable fully enclosed wastewater system.
+The pad shall be an area of hard standing with bunded edges and shall drain to a single discharge point which shall then connect to the wastewater unit so it can be treated.
 In addition, the wash down area and wastewater system shall be designed to allow for washing down of chemical/pesticide application equipment.
 It is critical that the wastewater system is designed to treat these types of materials.
+Contractor and Designer Q2/2019 - Q1/2023 Operator Refer to the O & M Manual to be developed in the later stage under ER requirement Others The runoff from natural turf shall be diverted to a network of surface channels, underground pipes, interception chamber, interception tanks and holding tank.
+Designer Q2/2019 - Q1/2023 Operator Refer to the O & M Manual to be developed in the later stage under ER requirement

-6.4.2 Operational Phase
+7.1.2 Operational Phase

-6.4.2.1 The mitigation measures for operational phase include:
+7.1.2.1 The mitigation measures for operational phase include:

-Table 7.2: Mitigation measures for water tank in operation phase
+Table 7.2: Mitigation measures for Stormwater Re-use Management System in operation phase